Why size matters: Saltationism, creativity, and the reign of the DiNOs

 The annoying tendency of Darwinians to depict themselves as standing above other less rational scientists, and to depict alternatives as magical or irrational, has the even more annoying consequence of making it difficult to determine what they really think.
 Clearly Darwinians are against monstrosities, but how large of a non-monstrosity will they tolerate?
 Clearly Wright is against miracles and for gradualism, but what exactly does that mean?
 When gradualism seems to fail, will he claim that there are no miracles and insist he was right all along?
 One way to get around this problem is to consider actual concrete cases.
 For instance, Darwin refers to the Ancon sheep as a “monstrosity”.
 Other scientists like Huxley did not describe it as monstrous.
 The Ancon sheep clearly arose in a single step, and along with the short legs that made it easier to contain in fenced areas, it also had undesirable phenotypes (such as joint problems) that presumably contributed to its eventual demise.

 In his response to the NYT blog by Olivia Judson, Coyne defines “macromutations” and “saltations” as referring to a position in which “mutations produce, in one fell swoop, complete new features that distinguish major groups, such as the extra pair of wings in dragonflies, the jaws of vertebrates, or the feathers of proto-birds.”
-Certainly many early geneticists suggested that new features could arise suddenly, in a definite form, often citing actual examples of mutants (and these suggestions play a prominent role in the writings of de Vries or especially Goldschmidt).
-Also, many critics of Darwinism have suggested that the features that distinguish higher taxa are not the same as the features that typically distinguish species.
+Certainly many early geneticists suggested that new features could arise suddenly, in a definite form, often citing actual examples of mutants proving that new features can arise suddenly (and these suggestions play a prominent role in the writings of de Vries or especially Goldschmidt).
+Also, many critics of Darwinism have suggested that the features that distinguish higher taxa are not the same as the features that typically distinguish species (I confess that I have never really understood this argument).
 To yoke these two ideas together and dub them “saltationism” is to create a straw-man.
 This is simply not what saltationism means.
 In fairness to Coyne, we must take into account that he is responding to Judson’s piece that focuses on the idea of “traits likely to have evolved in one jump, rather than gradually”.
 That is, both Coyne and Judson are focused more on the trait-appears-in-one-step idea than on saltationism per se.
 This was a foolish way for Judson to frame the issue.
 But Coyne responds by tarring everything with the same brush, even taking aim at Gould’s punctuated equilibrium as a form of saltationism, which is patently incorrect (in Gould’s theory, the punctuations are merely rapid, not necessarily composed of non-infinitesimal increments).
 The second piece, Chouard’s Nature piece, is more focused on the idea of non-infinitesimal or large-effect changes, and less focused on the trait-appears-in-one-step idea.

 Many examples could be given of how hysterically evolutionary biologists react to the label “non-Darwinian”.
 The 1969 proposal of the neutral theory by King and Jukes was entitled “Non-Darwinian Evolution”.
 This title is universally described as being provocative, even though the theory they described was something completely foreign to Darwin’s thinking.